T-2 mycotoxin

-T-2 Mycotoxin (pronounced as 'Tee-Two') is a trichothecene mycotoxin.
-It is a naturally occurring mold byproduct of Fusarium spp. fungus which is toxic to humans and animals.
+T-2 mycotoxin is a trichothecene mycotoxin.
+It is a naturally occurring mold byproduct of Fusarium spp. fungus which is toxic to humans and other animals.
 The clinical condition it causes is alimentary toxic aleukia and a host of symptoms related to organs as diverse as the skin, airway, and stomach.
 Ingestion may come from consumption of moldy whole grains.
 T-2 can be absorbed through human skin.
 Although no significant systemic effects are expected after dermal contact in normal agricultural or residential environments, local skin effects can not be excluded.
 Hence, skin contact with T-2 should be limited.